scvalex/ltc/docs/interim.md

 (e.g. we probably want different behaviours if the other node is 100ms away, and if it is 30min away).
 Polish everything and come up with a convincing demo.

+## Phase 5

+> Deadline: mid June

+Write project report, and LTc user guide.

+## Phase X

+If time permits, attempt the following extensions.

+- Figure out a benchmark for the epidemic updating algorithm, test, and tune it.

+- Research whether ACID transactions are feasible given the weak guarantees of the communication channel.
+If they are not, find out if some relaxed version of ACID would work instead.
+If this is the case, implement it.

+- Redis adapter to make LTc a drop-in replacement.

+\clearpage

 Evaluation Plan
 ===============